PyTables/PyTables/doc/source/FAQ.rst

 Can you show me some screenshots?
 ---------------------------------

-Well, !PyTables is not a graphical library by itself.
+Well, PyTables is not a graphical library by itself.
 However, you may want to check out ViTables_, a GUI tool to browse and edit PyTables & HDF5_ files.